cagancayco/academic-kickstart/content/home/experience.md

   * Programming experiments with MATLAB and Psychtoolbox

+  * Developing experiments for Amazon Mechanical Turk with HTML, CSS, and JavaScript

   * Analyzing behavioral data in MATLAB and Excel

-  * Recruiting participants and administering experiments

   """